infusionsoft/mickael-test-2024.11/sdks/core/typescript/AffiliateApi.md

 [[Back to top]](#) [[Back to API list]](README.md#documentation-for-api-endpoints) [[Back to Model list]](README.md#documentation-for-models) [[Back to README]](README.md)

-# **removeSubscriptionPlanCommissionFromCommissionsUsingPOST_0**
+# **removeSubscriptionPlanCommissionFromCommissionsUsingPOST**
-> void removeSubscriptionPlanCommissionFromCommissionsUsingPOST_0(deleteSubscriptionPlanCommissionRequest)
+> void removeSubscriptionPlanCommissionFromCommissionsUsingPOST(deleteSubscriptionPlanCommissionRequest)

 Removes a Subscription from a Commission Program